PrestaShop/docs/src/content/1.7/modules/testing/basic-checks.md

 ## Syntax check

-Making sure your file is understoodd by PHP is a trivial but critical check.
+First of all, making sure your file is understood by PHP is a trivial but critical check.
 PHP provides a linter to verify a file can be run:

 ```bash